-- Understand the importance and relevance of Investment Bankers in any Financial System. - Understand the entire process of raising funds from primary markets along with the concerned regulations applicable in India. - Understand the various financial services available in financial markets particularly in India along with the latest innovations and technological integration in the field of finance.
+- 1. Understand the importance and relevance of Investment Bankers in any Financial System. - 2.
+Understand the entire process of raising funds from primary markets along with the concerned regulations applicable in India. - 3.
+Understand the various financial services available in financial markets particularly in India along with the latest innovations and technological integration in the field of finance. - 4.
+Understand the functioning of Mutual Funds and Credit Rating Agencies.